Sonoma winery hosts tastings at spiffed-up historic adobe.

 Sonoma County Vineyard Walks

-This story originally appeared online in 2017; it was fact-checked and updated in 2022.
+This story originally appeared online in 2017; it was most recently updated in 2026.